 Cultural relevancy is effectively reaching and engaging communities and their youth in a manner that is consistent with the cultural context and values of that community; while effectively addressing the disparities of diversity and inclusion within an organization’s entire structure.

 Cultural Relevancy Series

-Youth Outside is facilitating a Cultural Relevancy Series made possible by the support of the David and Lucile Packard Foundation and the Morgan Family Foundation.
-This program was developed in response to survey feedback by the partner foundations on the interest and need of their environmental education grantees to build the capacity of organizations' leadership, staff, and board on cultural competency and diversity.
+In 2016, Youth Outside facilitated a Cultural Relevancy Series made possible by the support of the David and Lucile Packard Foundation and the Morgan Family Foundation.
+This program was developed in response to survey feedback by the partner foundations on the interest and need of their environmental education grantees to build the capacity of organizations’ leadership, staff, and board on cultural relevancy, equity and inclusion.

-The Cultural Relevancy Series aims to provide a safe learning community where organizations will:
+The Cultural Relevancy Series provided a safe learning community where organizations were able to:

 - Gain a greater understanding of cultural relevancy as it pertains to the outdoor field;